-Heather can be found in the CEC’s operating room, at invited speaking engagements across North America, and anchoring a number of off- and online education and support resources for endometriosis.
-She is a surgical and disease educator throughout the community, corporate, school/university, hospital and healthcare settings as well, most recently having taught "Endometriosis: Diagnosis to Management" to level II community nursing classes in order to better equip them to care for their own patients, and to 8th grade co-ed science class students to increase the level of disease awareness among adolescents in the school setting.
+Heather can be found in the CEC’s operating room, at invited speaking engagements across the United States and beyond, and anchoring a number of off- and online education and support resources for endometriosis.
+She is a MIGS/pelvic pain educator throughout the community, corporate, school/university, hospital, media and healthcare settings; most recently teaching "Endometriosis: Diagnosis to Management" to level II community nursing classes in order to better assist them in caring for their own local patients and giving a course series to 8th grade co-ed science classes to increase the level of disease awareness among adolescents in the school setting.

 A Long & Painful Journey